zenecture/neuroflow/README.md

 ```

 This function gets executed in the background after each iteration, using the `Avg.
 Loss` as input.
-One example is sending the loss to a real-time TV dashboard.
+One example is sending the loss to a browser based grapher.

 # Evaluation